 At all airports operating in the US or its territories, you have to go through a strict identification process before being able to board a flight.
 If you don't have verification proof of identification, the TSA security folks will not allow you to pass through.

-But what exactly works as I.D. at U.S. airports?
+But what exactly works as I.D. at U.S. security checkpoints?
 And how many forms of identity do you need for the verification process at the airport?
 And what happens if you don't have one?

 In this article, we will discuss every possible detail regarding identification requirements to help speed you through the airport.